How Many Relationships Fail [Breakup Statistics]

 : Married60%

-71% reported that they think too much about their ex-partner after a break up.
-People who are single are more likely to think too much about their ex-partner (81%) compared to people in relationships (71%) and married people (60%).
+71% reported that they think too much about their ex-partner after a breakup.
+Single people are more likely to think too much about their ex-partner (81%) compared to people in relationships (71%) and married people (60%).
 However, it is still quite astonishing that 60% of married people believe that they think too much about their ex-partner.

 Respondents were told to imagine future breakups and choose all options/reactions that they would likely have in that scenario.